 Variable Annuity Living and Death Benefits

-Guarantee the amount of income you can withdraw while you're alive with a living benefits rider.
-This should provide you with a safety net, and it's a way of ensuring that your retirement income will still be there when you need it.
+A living benefits rider will guarantee the amount of income you can withdraw while you're alive.
+This will provide you with a safety net, and it's a way of ensuring that your retirement income will still be there when you need it.

-You may be required to annuitize your policy and turning it into an immediate annuity to exercise these features.
-You might also be required to own the policy for a minimum number of years before the rider can be used.
+You may be required to annuitize your policy and turn it into an immediate annuity to exercise these features.
+You also might be required to own the policy for a minimum number of years before the rider can be used.

 The Income Base

 Many policies guarantee that something called your "benefit base" or "income base" will grow at a fixed rate of return.
-You can then withdraw 4 or 5 percent of that income base at a specified age, and that withdrawal amount is guaranteed for life even if the investments don't perform well.
+You can then withdraw 4-5% of that income base at a specified age, and that withdrawal amount is guaranteed for life even if the investments don't perform well.

 Annuity buyers commonly mistake this income base for their account value, but the income base is actually an accounting entry—it's sort of a phantom account.
-It's only used to calculate your allowable withdrawal amount.
+It only is used to calculate your allowable withdrawal amount.

 Your actual account value is what you get if you cash in the policy.
 If the investments do well, your actual account value is likely to be higher than your income base.
 If the investments have not done well, your actual account value will likely be less than the income base.
 The guaranteed income from the income base can prove to be a valuable feature in a prolonged period of poor market returns because it guarantees a portion of your retirement income.

 Understand the Rules